ClausKlein/boost-cmake/README.md

 Easy Boost integration in CMake projects!

-Only the boost libraries and their dependencies you link to your targets are build!
+Only the boost libraries and their dependencies you link to your targets are build and installed!

 ## Code Example